AyagawaAsaba/AyagawaAsaba/README.md

 Here is AyagawaAsaba, a student from AnHui, China.

-I'm a 🏳️‍🌈[MtF](https://en.wikipedia.org/wiki/Trans_woman)([Transgender](https://en.wikipedia.org/wiki/Transgender))🏳️‍⚧️, and I think I am just a normal little girl.
+I'm a 🏳️‍🌈[MtF](https://en.wikipedia.org/wiki/Trans_woman)([Transgender](https://en.wikipedia.org/wiki/Transgender))🏳️‍⚧️, and I think I am just a normal little girl in heart.
+Actually I was still a boy.

 I'm interested in coding.
 In my spare time, I'd like to write code and article.
-Coding for fun, and I love it.
+Coding for fun, and I love it.Maybe sometimes play many games.
 My article would be public in my [blog](https://wiki.zywz.xyz)(zh-CN).

 <a href="#">
   <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=AyagawaAsaba&layout=compact">